hashicorp/packer/README.md

 1. Issues and pull requests are monitored as a best effort.
 1. No active development will be performed by the Packer team.

-If anyone form them community is interested in maintaining a community supported plugin, please feel free to submit contributions via a pull- request for review; reviews are generally prioritized over feature work when possible.
+If anyone from the community is interested in maintaining a community supported plugin, please feel free to submit contributions via a pull- request for review; reviews are generally prioritized over feature work when possible.
 For a list of open plugin issues and pending feature requests see the [Packer Issue Tracker](https://github.com/hashicorp/packer/issues/).